Summer Deals & Coupon Codes for 2023

 Dryer Not Heating – Causes & Possible Solutions

-Even though it’s one of the most common problems for all brands, when your dryer isn’t heating, everything in the laundry room stops.
-Surprisingly, there are 11 possible causes you can troubleshoot, and a few solutions you may be able to take care of yourself.
-As always, whenever you need them, the skilled technicians at FIX Appliances CA are just a call or click away.
+Even though it’s one of the most common problems for all brands, everything in the laundry room stops when your dryer isn’t heating; surprisingly, there are 11 possible causes you can troubleshoot and a few solutions you may be able to take care of yourself.
+Whenever you need them, the skilled technicians at FIX Appliances CA are just a call or click away.

 Our Technicians have licensed gas fitters with current and updated Technical Standards and Safety Authority “TSSA” certificates.